REVIVE: Regional Visual Representation Matters in Knowledge-Based Visual Question Answering: Experiments

 \subsection{Quantitative Result Analysis}

 Finally, we present the quantitative results and provide analysis for error cases, so that we can have a clear insight into the proposed approach.

 \textbf{Visualizing Results. } The success cases of our approach are shown in Figure \ref{fig:visualuzation}.
 We can observe that our approach can accurately retrieve implicit and explicit knowledge, which corresponds to the detected object regions, and deal with the relationship among these object areas.
-For example, in the left example of Figure \ref{fig:visualuzation}, our method can handle the spatial relationship and recognize the referred object (\textit{i.e.}, the right mouse), thus generating the correct answer, in the right example, our method can retrieve important knowledge (\textit{e.g.}, brazilian terrier) to answer the breed of the referred dog.
+For example, in the left example of Figure \ref{fig:visualuzation}, our method can recognize the potential referred objects and retrieve useful knowledge (\textit{e.g.}, cheeseburger and cheese), thus generating the correct answer, while in the right example, our method can also retrieve important knowledge (\textit{e.g.}, brazilian terrier) to answer the breed of the referred dog.

 \textbf{Failure Cases Analysis. } We showcase the failure examples in Figure \ref{fig:error}.
 As shown in the left example, even though the prediction result \textit{Cabin} doesn't appear in the ground truth answers, the generated answer of our approach is still reasonable for such scenario.
 For the right example, our predicted result is wrong due to the difficulty of answering such a general question.
-From Figure \ref{fig:error}, we can also observe that our method can generate useful object-centric regions and accurately retrieve corresponding knowledge, especially explicit knowledge, which can demonstrate the potential of the proposed method.
+From figure \ref{fig:error}, we can also observe that our method can generate useful object-centric regions and accurately retrieve corresponding knowledge, especially explicit knowledge, which can demonstrate the potential of the proposed method.